Does promoting citizen engagement in the governance of public services improve development outcomes?

 A new mixed-method systematic review focuses on interventions that promote citizen engagement in public service governance, through participatory and inclusive planning, community-based monitoring, and provision of information about rights and performance of public services.
 Reviewers examine high-quality evidence from 35 programmes promoting good governance of public services via citizen engagement in L&MICs.
 They collected quantitative and qualitative data from the included studies and used statistical meta‐analysis and realist‐informed framework synthesis to analyse the findings.
-Hugh Sharma Waddington and Ada Sonnenfeld, the lead authors of the review, will present the key findings and implications for policy and programmes.
+Ada Sonnenfeld, the lead author of the review, will present the key findings and implications for policy and programmes.
 Professor John Gaventa, Director of Research at the Institute of Development Studies at the University of Sussex, will be the discussant.

 This event will be livestreamed here.